 "After that utterance the preacher had not another word to say, and the only visible result was a very awkward and constrained silence," the speaker recalled.
-"Yet this simple, clumsily-given testimony, together with some verses of Scripture read at random, were used by the Spirit of God to quicken another dead soul."
+"Yet this simple, clumsily given testimony, gether with some verses of Scripture read at random, were used by the Spirit of God to quicken another dead soul."

-A new day had dawned upon the Mauro household, for the Sun of Righteousness had arisen upon it with healing in His wings!
+A new day had dawned upon the Mauro household, for the ofRighteousness arisen upon it with healing in His wings!